+I am interested in the application of critical thinking to active global citizenship education and participatory models of community-led education development.
 At the heart of this is a desire to bring a power dimension to all forms of service and partnerships education in schools and communities.

 Whilst teaching full-time, after several years of partnerships engagement and research in rural Ghana, I worked with hundreds of students, teachers and community educators in Ghana to create EduSpots, a collaborative education charity which aims to connect, train and equip educational Catalysts to drive community-led change.